NateGries1/algoassist/README.md

-# LC Pilot
+# AlgoAssist

 ## About
-LC Pilot is a semester long project done and submitted in CS 362 at [CSUF](https://fullerton.edu).
-The goal was to clone leetcode's core functionality and adding on Gemini as our hints.
-Deployed at [lcpilot.joelee.info](https://lcpilot.joelee.info).
+AlgoAssist is a project continued from LC Pilot [lcpilot](https://github.com/j1yl/lcpilot).
+Algo Assist is a technical interview practice tool for computer science/aspiring software engineers.
+It aims to assist users with preparing for technical coding interviews by allowing users to write and run code, while responding to our AI interviewer.

 ## Features
 - In browser code editor w/ syntax highlighting